anothernode/exocortex-jekyll/_posts/2018-03-26-the-only-good-limitation-is-a-line-length-limitation.markdown

 horizontally in order to absorb the whole content.
 Along the same lines, IDEs like PyCharm or Visual Studio Code are equipped with a wealth of tool views that provide insights into different aspects of a project.
-Or if you prefer the minimalistic ways of coding in Vim or Emacs, you can still make much better use of the horizontal screen space by, for example, having API docs side by side with your code.
+Or if you prefer the minimalist ways of coding in Vim or Emacs, you can still make much better use of the horizontal screen space by, for example, having API docs side by side with your code.
 The bottom line is, that if, and only if you don't need all your screen space to fit code with excessive line lengths on it, you can make far better use of that screen real estate in one or the other way.